-File sharing lock count exceeded.
-Increase MaxLocksPerFile registry entry.
+File sharing lock count exceeded, Increase MaxLocksPerFile registry entry

-Sometimes a reboot of system may help you to overcome this issue while in some cases you need to follow the mandatory steps to increase MaxLocksPerFile registry value as per the suggestion of error message.
+Sometimes a reboot of the system may help you to overcome this issue while in some cases you need to follow the mandatory steps to increase MaxLocksPerFile registry value as per the suggestion of the error message.

 Here is how to increase MaxLocksPerFile registry value:

 These steps will involve registry manipulation.
-Making mistakes while manipulating registry could affect your system adversely.
+Making mistakes while manipulating the registry could affect your system adversely.
 So be careful while editing registry entries and create a System Restore point first.

-1. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.
+1. Press Windows Key + R combination, type put regedit in the Run dialog box and hit Enter to open the Registry Editor.

 2. Navigate here:

-HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Office\x.0\Access Connectivity Engine\Engines\ACE (if you’re 32-bit Windows edition)
+HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Office\x.0\Access Connectivity Engine\Engines\ACE

 HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\Office\x.0\Access Connectivity Engine\Engines\ACE

-Substitute the placeholder x.0 with 15.0 for Outlook 2013, 14.0 for Outlook 2010, 12.0 for Outlook 2007, and 11.0 for Outlook 2003.
+Substitute the placeholder x.0 with 16.0 for Outlook 2019, 15.0 for Outlook 2013, 14.0 for Outlook 2010, 12.0 for Outlook 2007, 11.0 for Outlook 2003, etc.

-3. In the right pane of this registry location, look for the MaxLocksPerFile named registry DWORD (REG_DWORD) whose default value is root cause of this problem.
-The default value is 9500 in decimal base, so double click on the same DWORD to get this:
+3. In the right pane of this registry location, look for the MaxLocksPerFile named registry DWORD (REG_DWORD) whose default value is the root cause of this problem.
+The default value is 9500 in the decimal base, so double click on the same DWORD to get this:

-4. In the Edit DWORD Value box shown above, increase the Value data from default value as per your need, for example, set it to 15000.
-Make sure that selected base is Decimal.
+4. In the Edit DWORD Value box shown above, increase the Value data from the default value as per your need, for example, set it to 15000.
+Make sure that the selected base is Decimal.
 Click OK.
 Close Registry Editor and restart Windows/File Explorer to make changes effective.

 Let us know if this helps you!